Leading Change in an Organization

 Figure 2 – Framework for Implementing Change

-1. Agitator – He is often the disruptor, who suggests change as the essential path to growth and then also acknowledges any grievances or resistance in the way of that change.
+Often known as the disruptor that suggests change as the essential path to growth and acknowledges any grievances or resistance in the way of that change.

-2. Innovator – Innovator is the one who brings forth a plan and suggests the next steps to address the grievances brought by the Agitator.
+The Innovator is the one who creates a plan and suggests the next steps to address the grievances brought by the Agitator.

 Get the Collaborative Project Management Handbook